 Satisfactory/Unsatisfactory registration policies for graduate students are described in the Graduate and Professional Bulletin.

 Instructor option grading allows the instructor to determine whether Traditional or Satisfactory/Unsatisfactory grading is to be used for a course.
 In courses approved for instructor option grading, the type of grading (Traditional or Satisfactory/Unsatisfactory) to be used for all students in the course during the term is to be indicated on the course syllabus.

 Performance equivalent to a grade of C or better is recorded as Satisfactory.
-Performance equivalent to D or F is recorded as Unsatisfactory.
+Performance equivalent to a grade of D or F is recorded as Unsatisfactory.
 Neither S nor U grades are used in calculating the CSU grade point average; however, courses graded S may apply to graduation requirements.

 A student wanting to attend a class without earning credits may register as an auditor.
 Auditing a course requires prior approval of the instructor of the course.
 If an instructor determines an auditor’s attendance or participation is unsatisfactory, the course will not be recorded on the student’s academic record.
 Changes to or from audit status must be made during the registration and/or the add/drop period.
 Tuition and fees are assessed for audited credits.
 Audits do not count toward full-time status for loan deferments, financial aid, etc., and are not eligible for the College Opportunity Fund (COF).
 Students must register for the course first and then complete the Audit Grading form.
 The form can be found at the Office of the Registrar’s website.